fortrabbit/help/docs/deployment-file-v2.md

     # Resolves to the --no-scripts parameter, default is false
     no-scripts: false

-# called after Composer runs (must be a PHP script)
+# called after Composer runs (must be a single PHP script)
 post: my-script.php arg1 arg2 arg3

 # list of sustained folders in ~/htdocs.
 If not given, then it defaults to the "vendor" folder